Every Atom: Walt Whitman's "Song of Myself"

 A nice review of LANDMARKS, the 20th anniversary issue of Two Lines, which I co-edited with Susan Bernofsky.

 Here's an interview from the 2013 South Dakota Festival of Books.

 My new book of poems, Boat, is out from Tupelo Press.

 Damascus as an Example

-An essay forthcoming in the Southern Humanities Review.
+A new essay in the Southern Humanities Review.

 The New Face of War